cloudstateio/samples-java-shoppingcart/README.md

     </tags>
 ```

-2. run the following command to compile proto/java files and generates docker image
+2. Run the following command to compile proto/java files and generates Docker image
 ```
 cd shopping-cart
 mvn package
 ```
-3. run command `docker images | head` to make sure the docker image is generated  correctly.
+3. Run command `docker images | head` to make sure the Docker image is generated  correctly.

-4. (Optional) you can test your image loading in your local docker by command
+4. (Optional) you can test your image loading in your local Docker by command
 ```
 docker run my-docker-repo/shopping-cart-java:my-tag
 ```
 You should see the server loads without error.

-5. push your docker image to your docker repo.
+5. Push your Docker image to your Docker repo.
+NOTE: you can get a free public Docker registry by signing up at [https://hub.docker.com](https://hub.docker.com/)

 The commands are
 ```
 docker login